Modernization of the People's Liberation Army

-Currently, China focus on domestic weapon designs and manufacturing, while still importing certain military products from Russia such as jet engines.
+As of 2015, China focuses on domestic weapon designs and manufacturing, while still importing certain military products from Russia such as jet engines.
 China decided to become independent in its defense sector and become competitive in global arms markets: its defense sector is rapidly developing and maturing.
-Gaps in certain capability remain—most notably in the development of some sophisticated electronic systems and sufficiently reliable and powerful propulsion systems—but China's defense industry is now producing warships and submarines, land systems and aircraft that provide the Chinese armed forces with a capability edge over most military operating in the Asia-Pacific.
+Gaps in certain capability remain—most notably in the development of some sophisticated electronic systems and sufficiently reliable and powerful propulsion systems—but China's defense industry is now producing warships and submarines, land systems and aircraft that provide the Chinese armed forces with a capability edge over most militaries operating in the Asia-Pacific.
 Where indigenous capability still falls short, China procures from Russia and, until local industry eventually bridges the gap, it hopes that quantity will overcome quality.
 China's 2015 Defense White Paper called for "independent innovation" and the "sustainable development" of advanced weaponry and equipment.

-According to The National Interest, Chinese industry can still learn much from Russia, but in many areas it has caught up with its model.
+According to The National Interest, as of 2015, Chinese industry can still learn much from Russia, but in many areas it has caught up with its model.
 The vibrancy of China's tech sector suggests that Chinese military technology will most likely leap ahead of Russian tech in the next decade.

 Modernization efforts were originally planned to be completed by 2049.
 However, following the 19th CCP National Congress in 2017, CCP General Secretary and CMC chairman Xi Jinping announced modernization to be completed by 2035.
 China watchers regard the revised timeline as a sign for the success of the reforms, although issues and shortfalls still remain, specifically in the areas of capability development and combat readiness of the Air Force as well as the infantry.